Does one of these scenarios sound familiar?:

 “Do I have the necessary skills for the task?”

-Everything you do and everyone you know were once an unknown to you.
+Everything you do and everyone you know was once unknown to you.
 So you’ve handled the unknown before.
-Just as with Fear of Failure, we have to change our minds and our thoughts.
+Just as with Fear of Failure, we have to change our minds and thoughts.
 Instead of dreading the unknown, embrace it.
 View the unknown like an adventure.
 No one dreads an adventure.
 We look forward to adventures with expectation.

 I remember my first cruise.
 I’d never been on a ship.
 I’d never been out of the U.S. I’d never been to any of the islands on the itinerary.
 The cruise was an unknown to me, but I ventured out and went on the cruise anyway.
 And although there were a few challenges along the way, my experience persuaded me to book nine more cruises over the next eight years.
 So the unknown can cause dread or excitement.
 The choice is ours.